Seizure for Forfeiture by Volusia County Sheriff’s Office

 We can help you demand the APH hearing even if the sheriff’s office fails to issue you a receipt or notice of seizure.
 At the adversarial preliminary hearing (APH), we can help you contest the legality of your initial detention and the seizure of your property.

-If you prevail at the APH, the court will order the Volusia County Sheriff’s Office to return the property immediately and pay your attorney fees as required by statute.
+If you prevail at the APH, the court will order the Volusia County Sheriff’s Office to return the property immediately and pay your reasonable attorney fees as required by statute.

 Lawyers for Forfeiture Seizures in Volusia County, FL